 A bright guitar tone under many circumstances might be considered a good thing.
-But, sometimes, especially when recording, an overly bright guitar tone can sit poorly in the mix, sound harsh and affect the quality of your recording.
-In the following article we’re going to discuss how you can put out the fire to some extent, and tame a bright sounding acoustic guitar recording.
+But, sometimes, especially when recording, an overly bright guitar tone can sit poorly in the mix, sound harsh and bring down the quality of your recording.
+In the following article, we’re going to discuss how you can put out the fire to some extent, and tame a bright sounding acoustic guitar recording.

 If your acoustic guitar recordings are too bright sounding use EQ and roll back the low to mid-range frequencies (250 – 500Hz).
 Try recording in a larger and less reflective room.
 Try a large-diaphragm condenser mic and bring the mic closer to the guitar to reduce brightness and the room’s influence.
 Lastly, experiment with phosphor bronze guitar strings and softer picks.
 If all else fails, don’t waste time and money trying to change the natural character of the guitar.
 Instead, replace it for something more in line with the tone you are going for.

 Is it too bright or just lacking low end?

 The first thing you should do if your acoustic recordings sound too bright is to consider whether the guitar is exhibiting excessive mid to high range frequencies or is actually lacking in the low end.

 Lack of bottom end is often referred to as being too bright, but it’s really just as it sounds, lacking in the low end.
 Fixing this involves boosting low-end frequencies, as opposed to reducing mid to upper range frequencies as you might with an overly bright sounding guitar.

 If this is the case, you’re probably you’re asking the wrong question and instead should be considering how to increase the bass response of the guitar.

 If the guitar is too bright sounding however the tips below are worth experimenting with, and in most cases will help tame a bright sounding guitar tone to some degree.
 But, keep in mind there are many different aspects to guitar tone.